LogoAMRGearbox

 Alias To True 1:1 Clarification

-Assumption: Stakeholder request says "1 1 worm gearbox" or "1 4hp worm gearbox" and keeps output speed close to motor speed.
+Assumption: Stakeholder request says "1 1 worm gearbox", "1 4hp worm gearbox", or "20 0 ratio worm gearbox" and keeps output speed close to motor speed.

 Process: Use the 1:1 boundary section to distinguish keyword alias handling from real no-reduction mechanical requirements.